-Our approach to Path Three is to do bold things to expand God's kingdom that are challenging for us to accomplish, require our resources, stretch our vision on what is possible, and can only be successful with His power and involvement.
-Christ commands us in Matthew 28:19 “Go and make disciples of all nations…” Our Path Three initiative started in 2016 and is still evolving, with a focus on how we can help take the gospel to remote areas of the world where unreached people have not heard the message of Jesus Christ and the eternal salvation that he offers to us.
+Our approach to Un-Reached Peoples is to do bold things to expand God's kingdom.
+This is challenging, requires resources, stretches our vision on what is possible, and can only be successful with His power and involvement.
+Christ commands us in Matthew 28:19 “Go and make disciples of all nations…” We are comitted to taking the gospel to remote areas of the world where unreached people have not heard the message of Jesus Christ.

 Click here to see more about MCC's work with the Asociacion Ministerios Fuentes de Agua.